-In August 2013, Gilead Sciences, Inc. (Gilead) filed a lawsuit in the U.S. District Court for the Northern District of California seeking a declaration that two Company patents were invalid and not infringed by the sale of their two sofosbuvir containing products, Solvadi and Harvoni.
+In August 2013, Gilead Sciences, Inc. (Gilead) filed a lawsuit in the U.S. District Court for the Northern District of California seeking a declaration that two Company patents were invalid and not infringed by the sale of their two sofosbuvir containing products, Sovaldi and Harvoni.
 The Company filed a counterclaim that the sale of these products did infringe these two patents and sought a reasonable royalty for the past, present and future sales of these products.
 In March 2016, at the conclusion of a jury trial, the patents were found to be not invalid and infringed.
 The jury awarded the Company \$200 million as a royalty for sales of these products up to December 2015.
 After the conclusion of the jury trial, the court held a bench trial on the equitable defenses raised by Gilead.
 In June 2016, the court found for Gilead and determined that Merck could not collect the jury award and that the patents were unenforceable with respect to Gilead.
 The Company has appealed the court's decision.
 Gilead has also asked the court to overturn the jury's decision on validity.
 The court held a hearing on Gilead's motion in August 2016, and the court subsequently rejected Gilead's request.
 The Company will pay 20%, net of legal fees, of damages or royalties, if any, that it receives to Ionis Pharmaceuticals, Inc.

 The Company, through its Idenix Pharmaceuticals, Inc. subsidiary, has pending litigation against Gilead in the United States, the UK, Norway, Canada, Germany, France, and Australia based on different patent estates that would also be infringed by Gilead's sales of these two products.
 Gilead has opposed the European patent at the European Patent Office (EPO).
 Trial in the United States was held in December 2016 and the jury returned a verdict for the Company, awarding damages of \$2.54 billion.
-The Company is currently briefing post-trial motions, including on the issues of enhanced damages and future royalties.
-Gilead is briefing post-trial motions for judgment as a matter of law.
-In Australia and Canada, the Company was initially unsuccessful and those cases are currently under appeal.
+The Company submitted post-trial motions, including on the issues of enhanced damages and future royalties.
+Gilead submitted post-trial motions for judgment as a matter of law.
+A hearing on the motions is scheduled for September 2017.
+In Australia, the Company was initially unsuccessful and that case is currently under appeal.
+In Canada, the Company was initially unsuccessful and the Federal Court of Appeals has affirmed the lower court decision.
+The Company is considering its options in Canada, including seeking leave to the Supreme Court for further review.
 In the UK and Norway, the patent was held invalid and no further appeal was filed.
 The EPO opposition division revoked the European patent, and the Company has appealed this decision.
 The cases in France and Germany have been stayed pending the final decision of the EPO.